 Margherita Pizza ($15) Tomato, fior di latte mozzarella, basil and parmigiano was one of the best tasting versions of this classic pizza.
 Not a lot of basil.
 Very thin crust and top notch cheese.
 No sogginess.
 It is enough for 1 person.
 Compare this one to our Naples Trip.

 Salsiccia Pizza ($18.50) House made fennel sausage, tomato, bell peppers, onions and mozzarella had some spicy sausage added to their great crust.
 A good combo for those wanting meat.
 Nice stringy cheese.
 Tomato sauce was fairly evident.
 Keep in mind this is very thin crust artisanal pizza and nothing like Round Table pizza.
-Again, not soggy and really good.
+Again, not soggy and really good – Our favorite.

 Prosciutto Pie ($18.50) with Prosciutto di Parma, caciocavallo, mozzarella, cream, arugula was also good.
 Not too creamy but more cheesy.
 Lots of arugula and big slices of proscuitto, making using a knife to cut it up, mandatory.